msinhore/adaptive-climate-blueprint/README.md

 No!
 Works with whatever AC/heating you already have in Home Assistant (SmartIR, climate entities, etc.) plus any indoor temperature sensor.
 You can even use weather services instead of outdoor sensors.

 ### "Is this just for opening windows?"
 No, that's a small part.
 The main function is **automatically adjusting your AC/heating setpoint** based on weather conditions using scientifically proven comfort models.
+The window/door detection feature automatically pauses HVAC when rapid temperature changes are detected (both increases and decreases), preventing energy waste when ventilating.

 ### "How much energy does it really save?"
 In real testing: 15-30% savings.
 Your results depend on your local climate, home insulation, and current thermostat habits.